Elevise

 Like the question before, I am going to multiply the left and the right side of the equation by the denominator in the fraction next to the brackets.
 Therefore, I am multiplying both sides by 3.

-The next step is to multiply out the brackets on the left of the equation (we could divide both sides by 2; I will go through this method at the end)
+The next step is to multiply out the brackets on the left side of the equation (we could divide both sides by 2; I will go through this method at the end).

-This method gives us d as 23, which is exactly the same value that we found for the previous method.
+Therefore, d is 23, which is exactly the same value that we found when we used the previous method.